 Levothyroxine (T4) is a normal component of human milk.
 Limited data on exogenous replacement doses of levothyroxine during breastfeeding indicate no adverse effects in infants.
-If levothyroxine is required by the mother, it is not a reason to discontinue breastfeeding.
-Levothyroxine is recommended treatment for postpartum thyroiditis and tapering of the dose should be avoided when a woman is breastfeeding.
-Levothyroxine dosage requirement may be increased in the postpartum period compared to prepregnancy requirements patients with Hashimoto's thyroiditis.
+The American Thyroid Association recommends that subclinical and overt hypothyroidism should be treated with levothyroxine in lactating women seeking to breastfeed.
+Adequate levothyroxine treatment during lactation may normalize milk production in hypothyroid lactating mothers with low milk supply.
+Levothyroxine dosage requirement may be increased in the postpartum period compared to prepregnancy requirements in patients with Hashimoto's thyroiditis.

 Infant Levels.
 Relevant published information was not found as of the revision date.

 Effects of exogenous thyroid hormone administration to mothers on their infant have not been reported.
 One case of apparent mitigation of cretinism in hypothyroid infants by breastfeeding has been reported, but the amounts of thyroid hormones in milk are not optimal, and this result has been disputed.[11,12] The thyroid hormone content of human milk from the mothers of very preterm infants appears not to be sufficient to affect the infants' thyroid status.
 The amounts of thyroid hormones in milk are apparently not sufficient to interfere with diagnosis of hypothyroidism.

 In a telephone follow-up study, 5 nursing mothers reported taking levothyroxine (dosage unspecified).
 The mothers reported no adverse reactions in their infants.

 One mother who had undergone a thyroidectomy was taking levothyroxine 100 mcg daily as well as calcium carbonate and calcitriol.
 Her breastfed infant was reportedly "thriving" at 3 months of age.